MrMuhammadHussain/real-time-code-editor/README.md

 ## 🙌 Credits

-This project was made by **\[Me]** based on a tutorial, with additional features added manually (AI suggestions, typing status, code output, how many users are connected, Code hints, etc.).
+This project was made by **\[Me]** based on a tutorial, with additional features added manually (AI suggestions, typing status, code output, how many users are connected, code hints, etc.).

 ---